 The consolidated financial statements and MD&A have been prepared by Management, who, when necessary, have made informed judgments and estimates of the outcome of events and transactions with due consideration given to materiality.
 Management acknowledges its responsibility for the fairness, integrity, and objectivity of all information provided in the consolidated financial statements and in the MD&A. As a means of fulfilling its responsibility, Management relies on the Company's system of internal controls.
-This system has been established to ensure, within reasonable limits, that assets are safeguarded, transactions are properly recorded and are executed with Management's authorization, and that the accounting records provide a solid foundation from which to prepare the consolidated financial statements and the MD&A. The Board of Directors carries out its responsibility for the consolidated financial statements even the scope of the external audit, the adequacy of the systems of internal control and the appropriateness of financial reporting, and then makes its recommendations to the Board of Directors.
+This system has been established to ensure, within reasonable limits, that assets are safeguarded, transactions are properly recorded and are executed with Management's authorization, and that the accounting records provide a solid foundation from which to prepare the consolidated financial statements and the MD&A. The Board of Directors carries out its responsibility for the consolidated financial statements principally through its Audit Committee.
+This committee meets periodically, reviews the scope of the external audit, the adequacy of the systems of internal control and the appropriateness of financial reporting, and then makes its recommendations to the Board of Directors.
 Based on those recommendations, the Board approves the consolidated financial statements and the MD&A.